Tucker Tensor Train Taylor Series: Author contributions

 \section{Author contributions}

 Development of the numerical methods and their implementation was done jointly by Nick Alger and Blake Christierson.
-The error bounds were proved by Nick Alger with help from Blake Christierson.
+Theoretical results were proved by Nick Alger with help from Blake Christierson.
 The paper was drafted by Nick Alger with help from Blake Christierson.
 Peng Chen proposed the idea of using Tucker tensor trains instead of just tensor trains.
 Peng Chen and Omar Ghattas provided guidance and served in an advisory role throughout the project, and edited the paper.